 - A natural mineral mined for its durable, fire-resistant properties.
 There are six types, and most can be found in soil and rock.
 At the height of its use, asbestos was mined around the globe and used in a variety of commercial and industrial applications.
 It is a known human carcinogen or cancer-causing substance.

 - A chronic lung disease caused by inhaling or ingesting asbestos fibers.
-It is not cancerous but can lead to scarring of the mesothelium — the tissue that lines the lungs, stomach, and heart.
-Recent studies have shown patients with asbestosis may be more likely to develop lung cancer or mesothelioma.
+It is not cancer but can lead to scarring of the mesothelium — the tissue that lines the lungs, stomach, and heart.
+The most common symptoms associated with asbestosis are a persistent cough and shortness of breath.

 - Adjuvant Therapy

 - An additional — or ‘add-on’ — therapy given after the original mesothelioma treatment to improve results, prevent recurrence, and relieve pain or other symptoms.
 It’s designed to make the main treatment more effective and is helpful for patients diagnosed in the early stages of the disease.
 Adjuvant therapy for mesothelioma often includes radiation and/or chemotherapy.